adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 LiveviewPlayground.start()
 ```

 Our code gained a little more readability and simplicity.
 However, this format has the same disadvantages as the previous method.
-How can we have list rendering that doesn't consume memory forever and that doesn't re-render when other assigns change?
+How can we have list rendering that doesn't consume memory forever and that doesn't re-render when assigns change?

 ## Efficient rendering with streams